AscendingPassage.com HOME PAGE.

 which hangs like an eternal cloud over these ruins of Upper Egypt,

-exhaling an odour of spices and mummy.
+exhaling an odor of spices and mummy.

 The great heat seems to augment the retrospective sensation of fatigue